Dinas Powys: The Neolithic and the Middle Ages

-The village features substantial remains of an early medieval castle and the adjacent Cwm George was the site of the Celtic hillfort from which the village takes its name.
+The village has substantial remains of an early medieval castle, and the adjacent Cwm George was the site of the Celtic hillfort from which the village takes its name.
 The hillfort site was excavated by Leslie Alcock of University College, Cardiff between 1953 and 1958 and was found to contain evidence of major wooden structures and a large quantity of high-status metalwork and jewellery.
 There were also glass items and imported pottery dating from the sub-Roman period of between the 5th and 7th centuries.
-Alcock dated the defence structures at Dinas Powys as from the Norman period, but later archeologists and scholars have dated them to the early medieval period.
+Alcock dated the defence structures at Dinas Powys as from the Norman period, but later archaeologists and scholars have dated them to the early medieval period.

 The castle was originally the seat of a Norman noble called Baron de Sumeri or Sumery, but the structure went into decline around 1322 when the de Sumeri male family line came to an end.